vidprijatelj/GREL/bin/README.txt

 3.2.
 Gene name(s) should be:
-	- Officials Gene Symbol as provided by HGNC (https://www.genenames.org) --e.g. TGFB1
+	- Officials Gene Symbol as provided by HGNC ( https://www.genenames.org )
+		--e.g. TGFB1
-	- Aliases for the gene as provided by NCBI (https://www.ncbi.nlm.nih.gov) --e.g. for TGFB1: CED; LAP; DPD1; TGFB; TGFbeta
+	- Aliases for the gene as provided by NCBI ( https://www.ncbi.nlm.nih.gov )
+		--e.g. for TGFB1: CED; LAP; DPD1; TGFB; TGFbeta
 	- rsID for SNPs of interest, aligned to GRCh37
 		--e.g. rs1800468
-	- Genomic position, as denoted by chrx:y, where x...chromosome and y...bp on said chromosome --e.g. chr19:41860587
+	- Genomic position, as denoted by chrn:i, where n...chromosome and i...bp on said chromosome --e.g. chr19:41860587
 If you need to check several genes in a "batch", you can list them in a (text) file, each gene separated by a newline, e.g.
 TGFB1